RobertBerger/meta-mainline/multi-v7-ml/recipes-devtools/readme.txt

+History:
+*) 2017-04-26 refreshed all the dirs

-removed from here for now:
+*) removed from here for now:
    opkg